Rutvik17/Pops-Diner/README.md

 # Pop's Diner ASP.NET MVC Core Website

 # Welcome to Pop's Diner.
-This is online food order website for pop's diner.
+This is online food ordering website for pop's diner.

 This website displays Items of the week on the home page and it has a very simple and beautiful design.
 All the items are categorized according to categories.